hudson155/kairo/limber-backend-framework/README.md

         Every time something goes wrong (whether it's a 4xx error or a 5xx error), an error from this package should be returned.
 * [`exception-mapping`](/exception-mapping):
-    Maps exceptions to JSON responses from the errors module.
+    * Maps exceptions to JSON responses from the errors module.
-    It's used by the root module, so implementation projects need not require it.
 * [`models`](/models):
     * Contains base classes for application models to inherit from.
         Models are used in the application/database layer.